PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Artifact Appendix

 \subsection{Abstract}

-We provide the source code of \sysname along with scripts to reproduce experimental results presented in the evaluation section.
+We provide the source code of \sysname along with scripts to reproduce experimental results presented in \secref{sec:eval}.
 This appendix includes instructions for reproducing the kernel performance evaluation results in \figref{fig:eval_kernel_overall} and four representative end-to-end performance evaluation results in \figref{fig:eval_e2e_overall}.

 To expedite artifact evaluation, a pre-built Docker image is available that contains the fully configured environment, pre-compiled source code, and datasets as specified in \secref{sec:eval_setup}.
 The experiment require an x86-64 Linux host with at least 64GB RAM, 200GB of free disk space, and an NVIDIA A100 GPU (80GB).
 For convenience and consistent performance, we recommend using a Google Cloud a2-ultragpu-1g instance with the “Deep Learning VM with CUDA 12.4” system image.